ACADEMIC INTEGRITY POLICY

 Academic Integrity Procedure

-1. If a faculty member suspects a student of academic misconduct, then (s) he is responsible for collecting and maintaining original documentation and materials of the alleged incident.
+- If a faculty member suspects a student of academic misconduct, then (s) he is responsible for collecting and maintaining original documentation and materials of the alleged incident.
 The faculty member uses this documentation to determine if an infraction has occurred and may consult with the Academic Dean if desired.

-2. If it is determined that an infraction has taken place, then the faculty member makes a consequence recommendation to the appropriate Academic Dean.
+- If it is determined that an infraction has taken place, then the faculty member makes a consequence recommendation to the appropriate Academic Dean.
 If the faculty member and Dean are in agreement regarding the consequence, then the faculty member will verbally communicate the consequence to the student.
 The Dean will formally notify the student of the consequence via a letter delivered by regular or certified mail or by personal delivery within five (5) business days of the decision.
-The Dean will forward copies of the letter to the faculty member, the Vice President for Academic Services and Workforce Development (VPASWD), and the Vice President of Student Services.
+The Dean will forward copies of the letter to the faculty member, the Chief Academic Officer (CAO), and the Vice President of Student Services.
 The communication will include a copy of the Grade Appeals and Academic Complaints procedure.
 In the event that the student requests a hearing, procedures will be followed as outlined under the Student Code of Conduct, “Hearings and Appeals” section.

-3. If the faculty member and Dean are not in agreement regarding the consequence, then the Vice President for Academic Services and Workforce Development will be consulted collectively by the faculty member and Dean.
-In this case, the VPASWD will determine the consequence within five (5) business days of meeting with the faculty member and Dean, and will formally notify the student of the consequence via certified or regular mail delivery.
-The VPASWD will forward copies of the letter to the faculty member, Academic Dean, and the Vice President of Student Services.
+- If the faculty member and Dean are not in agreement regarding the consequence, then the Chief Academic Officer (CAO) will be consulted collectively by the faculty member and Dean.
+In this case, the CAO will determine the consequence within five (5) business days of meeting with the faculty member and Dean, and will formally notify the student of the consequence via certified or regular mail delivery.
+The CAO will forward copies of the letter to the faculty member, Academic Dean, and the Vice President of Student Services.
 The communication will include a copy of the Grade Appeals and Academic Complaints procedure.
 In the event that the student requests a hearing, procedures will be followed as outlined under the Student Code of Conduct, “Hearings and Appeals” section.

 Possible consequences may include, but are not limited to:

-4. Incidents of academic misconduct may lead to student dismissal from the College.
-Recommendations for dismissal must be sent by the Vice President of Educational Services and Quality Improvement to the President of the College for action.
+- Incidents of academic misconduct may lead to student dismissal from the College.
+Recommendations for dismissal must be sent by the Chief Academic Officer (CAO) of the College for action.
 Dismissal decisions will be made within five (5) business days of receipt of the recommendation, as possible, and will be communicated to the student via a letter delivered by certified or regular mail.
-A copy of the dismissal letter will be forwarded to the VPASWD, Academic Dean, faculty member, and Vice President of Student Services for the student’s file.
+A copy of the dismissal letter will be forwarded to the CAO, Academic Dean, faculty member, and Vice President of Student Services for the student’s file.